aosabook/500lines/modeller/chapter.md

 ## Intro
-Humans are constantly creating new things.
+Humans are innately creative.
+We continuously designand build novel, useful, and interesting things.
 In modern times, we write software to assist in the design and creation process.
 Many designers, engineers and creators use Computer Assisted Design (CAD) software.
 These tools allow creators to design buildings, bridges, video game art, film monsters, 3D printable objects, and many other things on a computer before building a physical version of the design.